Ceveos/sbox-minimal-extended/README.md

 # Installing

 1. Clone/Download this repo to `common/sbox/workspace`
-2. Run `.\watcher.ps1 your-new-gamemode -build` to get started, which will create an `sbox/workspace/your-new-gamemode/` folder you can drop addons into
+2. Run `.\watcher.ps1 --create` to get started, which will create an `sbox/workspace/modules/` folder you can drop addons into
-3. Run `.\watcher.ps1 your-new-gamemode -build` again to **erase** and copy fresh files from `sbox/workspace/your-new-gamemode/` into `sbox/addons/your-new-gamemode/`, which will then watch for file changes in your workspace, auto copying them to `sbox/addons` where the game will hot reload from.
+3. Run `.\watcher.ps1 your-new-gamemode -build` to **erase** and copy fresh files from `sbox/workspace/modules/` into `sbox/addons/your-new-gamemode/`.
+It will then watch for file changes in your workspace, auto copying them to `sbox/addons` where the game will hot reload from.
-Note: `-build`'s copy will likely overwhelm the hotreloader, freezing the game.
+Note: `-build`'s copy will likely overwhelm the hotreloader, freezing the game, so do it before launching.
 4. Launch s&box and your new gamemode will show in the menu, allowing you to start a new game.
 5. `.\watcher.ps1 your-new-gamemode` will skip the erase/refresh step, and simply watch for new changes

 # Installing Addons

-Under `sbox/workspace/your-new-gamemode/` you can simply drag-and-drop your addon modules here.
+Simply drag-and-drop addon modules into `sbox/workspace/modules/` while the watcher's running.
 Any assets (eg. models) will be copied from each addon to the resulting gamemode's root `models/`, where the game expects.
-It is recommended (to avoid collisions) to namespace addon assets, eg. `sbox/workspace/my-gamemode/wirebox/models/wirebox/gate.vmdl`, which will be accessible in-game as `models/wirebox/gate.vmdl`.
+It is recommended (to avoid collisions) to namespace addon assets, eg. `sbox/workspace/modules/wirebox/models/wirebox/gate.vmdl`, which will result in the game seeing its path as `models/wirebox/gate.vmdl`.

 ## List of Optional Addons